The Ultimate Direct Response Facebook Advertising Guide

 How did this Facebook Advertising Guide Come Together?

-All of the information compiled is based on my own experience working with small and large media clients in the B2B and B2C space across various verticals such as e-commerce/retail, CPG, education, health and wellness and medical.
+All of the information compiled is based on my own experience working with small and large media clients in the B2B and B2C space across various verticals such as e-commerce/retail, CPG, education, health and wellness, and medical.

 As a result, I am sharing the steps A-Z that have worked for me in the past and the present.

 Note: The steps in this Facebook Ad optimization guide can be applied to both campaigns small and large.
-Although I have found it is almost harder to optimize (and monetize your time) for smaller campaigns where data collection is limited.
+However I have found it is almost harder to optimize (and monetize your time) for smaller campaigns where data collection is limited.

 How To Get The Most Out Of This Guide

-Since including every single step for each technical set up would make this guide to Facebook advertising hard to digest I source outside and internal articles that cover specific technical implementations.
+Since including every single step for each technical setup would make this guide to Facebook advertising hard to digest I source outside and internal articles that cover specific technical implementations.

 Table Of Contents